 Borough House Rooms is located on 78-80 Borough High street next to Black Katz Lettings.
 To gain access please push the door on the main high street, then you will see an intercom on the wall, please press for Borough House Rooms.
 Once you are buzzed through please use the stairs/lift to access either 3rd or 4th floor where you will see a waiting area (Borough House Rooms occupies 2 floors, I would have let you know which one on the confirmation email).
 I will collect you at the time of your appointment.

 For both locations, I kindly ask that you do not arrive more than five minutes before your appointment time.
 As I do not have a receptionist, I have to leave my therapy room to let people into the building, which may not be possible if I am in another session immediately before you arrive.

 Rochester House is located on New London Road on the corner of Anchor Street opposite The New London restaurant.
-When you arrive you will need to press the button labelled
+When you arrive you will need to press the doorbell located on the plaque labelled